Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

-We have simulated the thermal state $\hat\rho(\tau)$ for \tom{sufficiently} large values of $\tau$, which is a very good approximation to the ground state, for the TFIM for different values of $h/J$.
-The ground state of the model undergoes a quantum phase transition at $h/J=1$ in 1D and $h/J \approx 3.044$ in 2D, which corresponds to the universality class of the corresponding classical models in $d+1$ dimensions \cite{suzuki1976relationship,sachdev1999quantum}.
+We have simulated the thermal state $\hat\rho(\tau)$ for sufficiently large values of $\tau$, which is a very good approximation to the ground state, for the TFIM for different values of $h/J$.
+The ground state undergoes a quantum phase transition at $h/J=1$ in 1D and $h/J \approx 3.044$ in 2D, which corresponds to the universality class of the corresponding classical models in $d+1$ dimensions \cite{suzuki1976relationship,sachdev1999quantum}.
 In Fig.\ref{fig:QPT} we have plotted the order parameter $\langle m^2\rangle = (N + \sum_{j\neq i} \langle \sigma_i^z \sigma_j^z \rangle)/N^2$ obtained from iTWA for a 1D chain and a quadratic 2D lattice, and compared it to exact results in the thermodynamic limit (dashed red lines).
-The 1D TFIM can be solved exactly also for finite systems by a Wigner-Jordan and subsequent Bogoliubov transformation (green and blue dashed lines).
-One recognizes that the iTWA reproduces the exact results and thus is capable to describe a quantum phase transition, despite being a semiclassical algorithm.
+The 1D TFIM can be solved exactly also for finite systems (dashed green and blue lines).
+One recognizes that the iTWA reproduces the exact results, \mfl{albeit with sizeable fluctuations}, and thus is \mfl{in principle} capable to describe a quantum phase transition.

 \paragraph{Summary -- }